jakeseaton/HitThat/README.md

 Known Issues
 ---
-On April 8th Apple released updates to Swift and Xcode that are not backward compatible.
+- On April 8th Apple released updates to Swift and Xcode that are not backward compatible.
 This will not run in XCode 6.3 or with Swift 1.2

-PFQuery does not support ordering on .orQueryWithsSubQuery, which is the only way to get all fights a user is involved in.
+- PFQuery does not support ordering on .orQueryWithsSubQuery, which is the only way to get all fights a user is involved in.
 As such, the fights table cannot be ordered by most recently updated, but will remain in the order they are created.

-To update your profile you must rebuild it entirely, as I simply reused the registration form.
+- To update your profile you must rebuild it entirely, as I simply reused the registration form.
 This would be solved by creating a new form with default values set to the user’s current state.

-There may be some memory gremlins due to swift's whole "your memory is managed for you except it's not" thing.
+- There may be some memory gremlins due to swift's whole "your memory is managed for you except it's not" thing.
 Would be solved by capture lists on closures, and a single Model/API struct.

+- Due to the frequence of accelerometer updates, one punch can dismiss multiple cards on the register screen.

+- The registration process is really long.
+Working on it.

+- Couple of things on the main queue that shouldn't be.